PyMoDAQ/PyMoDAQ/documentation/usage/modules/DAQ_Move.rst

 * ``Stage``: list of available hardware plugins of the DAQ_Move type.
 * ``Ini.
 Stage``: Initialize the hardware with the given settings (see :ref:`plugin_doc` for details on how to set hardware settings.)
-* ``Quit``: De-initialize the hardware and quit the application
+* ``Quit``: De-initialize the hardware and quit the module

 Positioning
 -----------

-Once the hardware initialized, the actual *position* is displayed on the *Current position* display (bottom of :numref:`daq_move_gui_base`) while the absolute *position* can be set using the top spinbox and apply it using the |green_arrow| button.
+Once the hardware is initialized, the actual *position* is displayed on the *Current position* display (bottom of :numref:`daq_move_gui_base`) while the absolute *position* can be set using the top spinbox and apply it using the |green_arrow| button.